 - a) The system will provide a 90%+ TDS rejection rate when working properly.
 Meaning if your tap water TDS is 500 ppm, the water from the system should be 50 ppm or lower. - b) Incorrect installation.
 Verify all connections on the system. - c) If the TDS of the tap water and water from the system are about the same, make sure the RO membrane is in fact installed.
 The semi permeable membrane is blue, comes in sealed packaging, and goes in the stage 4 membrane housing. - d) If you are getting some reduction in TDS but not 90%+, some water could be bypassing the membrane.
-This could be due to a faulty automatic shut-off valve, or the membrane itself.
 Contact iSpring customer support to identify the exact cause.